Master in Maritime Economics and Logistics

 The programme prepares experts with modern economic and management tools for efficient decision-making, providing them at the same time with methods; concepts; and theories to enable them to understand and analyse, in a holistic and multidisciplinary way, the complexities of global maritime supply chains.
 In this way, MEL graduates are expected to be able to act and make decisions, with managerial style and determination, under complex and uncertain conditions, in a global economic and societal environment.

-One in two MEL students have job offers before graduation and the remaining 50% usually secure prestigious employment contracts in less than three months after graduation.
+85% of MEL students secure prestigious employment contracts in less than three months after graduation.
+A number of students even receive job offers before they graduate.
 This record compares favourably with that of the best MBAs.

 Understand, analyse and appraise:

 - the role of the MEL sector(s) in the economy, trade, society and welfare;

 - the interconnectedness, implications and impacts of stakeholder decision-making along the global maritime supply chain.

 Analyse and critically assess theories and trends in Maritime Economics and Logistics.